 A diploma from Western CUNA Management School is recognized as a distinction and a mark of accomplishment.
 The American Council on Education's College Recommendation Service (ACE Credit) has evaluated and recommended 19 college credits for Western CUNA Management School.

+At WCMS you will enter knowing a few people and leave with some of your best of friends for life!
 Whether your goal is career advancement or simply to stay on top of changes within the industry, no school, conference or seminar in the country can offer credit union professionals a program that surpasses that of Western CUNA Management School.

-Scholarships are available to students attending Western CUNA Management School.
+If you didn’t already know … Scholarships are available to students attending Western CUNA Management School.
 They are offered by WCMS, the WCMS Alumni Association, and some state leagues/associations and chapters.

-WCMS program is a 3-year program that you attend 2 weeks every year in July.
-You will complete 3 written tests, 2 major projects, participate in several fun events and meet colleagues that will become lifelong friends.
+During your WCMS journey, you will complete 3 written tests, 2 major projects, participate in lots of fun events and meet colleagues that will become lifelong friends.
+AND … you will discover the value of “START EARLY, START OFTEN!”

-ingAll meals, (breakfast, lunch and dinner) are delicious and this means; no cooking or cleaning for anyone.
-For coffee lovers, there is a coffee shop on campus or you can walk a few short blocks up the street if you are a Starbucks fan.
+Plan on joining us for breakfast, lunch and dinner in the Frank Dining Hall.
+Every meal is delicious and they even have fun themed meals, plus this means; no cooking or cleaning for anyone.
+For coffee lovers, there is a great coffee shop on campus or you can walk a few short blocks up the street if you are a Starbucks fan.

 Lodging at WCMS is in various buildings at Pomona College.
 If you are lucky enough to be assigned to Harwood Court, you will be become a Harwood Hero.